context

 4. Strategic.

-Risks are evaluated and ranked based on two criteria: the likelihood of their occurrence (which can be classified as remote, possible, probable, or very probable) and their potential impact (categorized as minor, moderate, major, or extreme).
-To manage these risks, action plans are developed in collaboration with the relevant departments responsible for addressing each risk.
+Risks are evaluated and ranked based on their likelihood of happening (remote, possible, probable, very probable) and their potential impact (minor, moderate, major, extreme).
+To address these risks, action plans are developed collaboratively with the relevant areas responsible for managing them.

-In 2022, we published the Conflict of Interest Policy, which provides clear and objective guidelines for identifying and managing potential conflicts of interest.
-Additionally, under the Training and Communication pillar, we emphasize that all communications regarding compliance are sent to every employee, including leadership.
+In 2022, the Conflict-of-Interest Policy was published to establish clear, objective guidelines for evaluating potential conflicts of interest and mitigating their risks.
+Additionally, within the Training and Communication pillar, we emphasize that all compliance-related communications are sent to every employee, including leadership.

-Anti-corruption training is available to employees through our internal training platform, UniverSuzano, and participation is mandatory.
-New employees are required to complete this training within 30 days of their hire date.
-Additionally, the training content is updated every two years, after which employees must retake the course.
+Anti-Corruption Training is available to employees via our internal platform, UniverSuzano, and is compulsory for all.
+New hires must complete the training within 30 days of starting their role.
+The training content is updated every two years, requiring employees to retake it afterward.

-Training is also provided on specific and customized topics for Suzano's sensitive areas, i.e., those with the highest possible exposure to the company.
+Training is also offered on specific, customized topics for Suzano's sensitive areas, which are those most exposed to the company.

-We have enhanced the background check process for our business partners by implementing a formal risk rule to assess the risks associated with contracts.
-Additionally, we have standardized our recommendations and improved integration between the support and request areas.
+Additionally, the background check process for our business partners has improved.
+This includes formalizing a risk rule for assessing contracting risks, standardizing recommendations, and enhancing integration with support and request departments.
 These changes enable the company to make more informed decisions.

-Lastly, Suzano provides a confidential and independent reporting channel for employees and the general public.
-This channel allows individuals to report any situations that may violate the Code of Ethics and Conduct, company policies, or applicable laws in the regions where the company operates.
-All reports are investigated impartially to verify accuracy and determine the appropriate actions.
-It is important to note that retaliation against whistleblowers is strictly prohibited and will not be tolerated.
+Lastly, Suzano offers a confidential and independent Complaints Channel for employees and the public to report issues that may breach the Code of Ethics and Conduct, other company policies, standards, or relevant laws in its operating regions.
+Reports are investigated impartially to verify their accuracy and determine appropriate actions.
+Retaliation against whistleblowers is strictly prohibited and not tolerated.

-The following table refers to the corruption cases identified at Suzano.
+The table below details the cases of corruption identified at Suzano.

 Confirmed corruption cases